 Located in beautiful Griffith Park and given to the City of Los Angeles as a gift in 1896, the Greek Theater is an outdoor concert venue you must experience while staying in L.A.
 Though it can seat more than 6,000 patrons, you may never again enjoy such a truly intimate setting for listening to one of your favorite performers.
 Surrounded by trees, the space offers outstanding acoustics.
 Whether you prefer classical music, rock, easy listening or jazz, you'll love this place.
 Ticket prices vary widely and can often be somewhat expensive.
 Depending on the time of year, you'll probably want to bring along a sweater or jacket, since you'll be seated outdoors in a city that can get a bit chilly in the evenings.
 On show nights the box office remains open for 30 minutes before the show.

-Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art spanning both history and geography.
+Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art going back to ancient times.
 Today, the museum features exceptionally notable collections of Asian, Latin American, European, and American art and houses a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
 With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its comprehensive fine collection of more than 100,000 works.
 With this much to explore, it is an ideal spot to spend an entire day at the museum.

 Downey History Center is an educational center that provides a wealth of historical information, preservation, education and research.
 Whether you are just curious about Downey's history or are a serious scholar, you will find everything you need.
 Resources include Downey newspapers dating from 1888, photographs dating from 1870, books and periodicals about Downey, Los Angeles County, California and more.
 There is also a lot of information on Downey's namesake, Governor John Gately Downey.
 Call ahead for varying days.